sdmx-twg/sdmx-json/data-message/docs/1-sdmx-json-field-guide.md

 The `dataSet` properties are:

-* action - *String* *nullable*.
+* action - *String* *optional*.
 Action provides a list of actions, describing the intention of the data transmission from the sender's side.
 - `Append` - this is an incremental update for an existing `dataSet` or the provision of new data or documentation (attribute values) formerly absent.
 If any of the supplied data or metadata is already present, it will not replace these data.
 - `Replace` - data are to be replaced, and may also include additional data to be appended.
 - `Delete` - data are to be deleted.
 - `Information` (default) - data are being exchanged for informational purposes only, and not meant to update a system.
-* reportingBegin - *String* *nullable*.
+* reportingBegin - *String* *optional*.
 The start of the time period covered by the message.
-* reportingEnd - *String* *nullable*.
+* reportingEnd - *String* *optional*.
 The end of the time period covered by the message.
-* validFrom - *String* *nullable*.
+* validFrom - *String* *optional*.
 The validFrom indicates the inclusive start time indicating the validity of the information in the data.
-* validTo - *String* *nullable*.
+* validTo - *String* *optional*.
 The validTo indicates the inclusive end time indicating the validity of the information in the data.
-* publicationYear - *String* *nullable*.
+* publicationYear - *String* *optional*.
 The publicationYear holds the ISO 8601 four-digit year.
-* publicationPeriod - *String* *nullable*.
+* publicationPeriod - *String* *optional*.
 The publicationPeriod specifies the period of publication of the data in terms of whatever provisioning agreements might be in force (i.e., "2005-Q1" if that is the time of publication for a `dataSet` published on a quarterly basis).
-* links - *Array* *nullable*. *Links* field is an array of *[link](#link)* objects.
+* links - *Array* *optional*. *Links* field is an array of *[link](#link)* objects.
 If appropriate, a collection of links to additional information regarding the dataSet.
-* annotations - *Array* *nullable*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the dataSet.
+* annotations - *Array* *optional*. *[Annotations](#annotation)* is a collection of indices of the corresponding *annotations* for the dataSet.
 Indices refer back to the array of *annotations* in the structure field.
-* attributes - *Array* *nullable*.
+* attributes - *Array* *optional*.
 Collection of indices of the corresponding *values* of all attributes presented at the dataSet level.
 Each value is an index in the `values` array of the respective *component* object within the `structure.attributes.dataSet` array.
 This is typically the case for `attributes` that always have the same value for all the `observations` available in the `dataSet`.
 In order to avoid repetition, that value can simply be presented at the `dataSet` level.
-* series - *Object* *nullable*.
+* series - *Object* *optional*.
 A collection of *[series](#series)* objects, to be used when the `observations` contained in the `dataSet` are presented in logical groups (time series or cross-sections), e.g. when using the SDMX API with the parameter "dimensionAtObservation=TIME_PERIOD" (default option) or with the "dimensionAtObservation" parameter with an ID of any other specific `dimension`.
 This element must **not** be used in case the `dataSet` presents a flat view of `observations`.
-* observations - *Object* *nullable*.
+* observations - *Object* *optional*.
 Collection of *[observations](#observations)* used in case when a `dataSet` is presented as a flat view of `observations`, e.g. when using the SDMX API with the parameter "dimensionAtObservation=AllDimensions".
 All `dimensions`, except those with only one `value` possibly presented at the `dataSet` level, would be presented at `observation` level.
 Alternatively, in case the `observations` are to be presented in logical groups (time series or cross-sections), use the *[series](#series)* element instead.

 For information on how to handle the indices for `annotations`, `attributes` or `observations` see the section dedicated to [handling component values](#handling-component-values).